sumanjs/suman/README.md

     *  suites are run in separate Node.js processes for speed and isolation
     *  test cases in any given suite can be run concurrently, using asynchronous I/O
     *  capability to control maximum number of processes running at a time
-    *  capability to add constaints to prevent any pair of tests from running at the same time
+    *  capability to add constaints to prevent any given pair of tests from running at the same time

 * <b>Improved reporting</b>
-    *  Suman includes as standard web reporter so that you can share test results with your team
     *  using the Suman test runner, you can prevent any logging output from mixing with test reports
+    *  Suman includes a standard web reporter that you can use to share test results with your team, using the Suman server
     *  ability to store past test reports (backdata) and view test results chronologically with browser to look at trends